HomeBiogas 2021 Impact & ESG Report

 Moreover, off-grid toilets are great options for boating and RVing, besides off-grid houses.

 Most off-grid toilets look like regular toilets on top.
 They’re self-contained and come with a mechanic device that enables users to move the waste inside the bin.
-The more complex systems also have a septic or bio-septic tank where good bacteria break down organic waste.
+The more complex systems also have a septic or bio-septic tank where good bacteria break down organic waste like the HomeBiogas 2 Bio-toilet kit.

 Off-grid toilets have many benefits, but they can also come with challenges.
 Whether you have no possibilities to connect to the grid or are simply looking for an independent system to save money, you should consider a series of elements before deciding.